-Based on the above, it would appear that UK regulators used an ERP ranging between 2.5% and 4.5%.
+Based on the above, it would appear that UK regulators have used an ERP ranging between 2.5% and 4.5%.
 In line with Ofcom's arguments the downside risk associated with taking too low a value for the ERP is more detrimental to the interests of the consumers than taking too high a value, and therefore one would tend to go for the higher end of the range.

 From a local perspective some arguments do exist for increasing the local ERP above the 4.5% level due to additional risks associated with a small market economy such as Malta.
-This is evidenced by the fact that at least one study indicates that a UK investor investing in Malta would require a higher return than if the same investor was investing in the UK^{37} .
+This is evidenced by the fact that at least one study indicates that a UK investor investing in Malta would require a higher return than if the same investor was investing in the UK39.
 This indicates that a higher return may be expected from a smaller economy.

 The quantum of this additional premium is debatable, and there is limited information as to the appropriate level of this adjustment.
-However, the MCA is of the view that a post-tax ERP ranging between 4.5% and 5.5% is appropriate for this regulatory period.
-This takes into account the upper range adopted by Ofcom and includes an additional premium of 1% pre-tax.
+In its proposed decision, the MCA expressed the view that a post-tax ERP ranging between 4.5% and 5.5% is appropriate for this regulatory period.
+This took into account the upper range adopted by Ofcom and included an additional premium of 1% pre-tax.